AaronTorgerson/Resourceful/README.md

 Resourceful
 ===========

-A poorly-named .NET library to map your API models to dynamic RESTful resource representations.
+A poorly-named .NET library to map your API models to RESTful resource representations.

 - Add hypermedia links (haters gonna HATEOAS).
 - Perform transformations that obviate the need for view models/dtos.